nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="Going Infinite"
     author="Michael Lewis"
     special="true"
-    description="This book is about the FTX collapse and is a short and enjoyable read.
-It was a very interesting book to listen to, especially as someone who was interested and working at DeFi startups at the time.
-That year itself was just absolutely wild.
-Beanstalk, Terra, FTX, and all the hacks that happened, things blowing up left and right.
-Seeing the outcome of an overleveraged market imploding on itself, combined with the outcome of dozens of bad (irrational) decisions.
-What is most wild about this story is just how fine FTX was.
+    description="This book is about the FTX collapse.
+That period of time was just absolutely crazy.
+FTX, Terra, all the hacks that happened, things blowing up left and right, etc. What is most wild about this story is just how fine FTX was.
 They were making half a billion a year in profits.
 The only reason why FTX went insolvent was because they illegally backdoored their own customer funds to Alameda Research.
 Most people working there when things started to collapse were in absolute disbelief that they were insolvent, since they were literally operating a money printer.">}}

 {{< book
     title="Seeing Like A State"
     author="James C. Scott"
     special="true"
     description="This book talks about how authoritarianism and high modernist movements have always failed because of the human tendency to abstract away concrete minute details for uniformity and simplicity.
 For any system that we desire to have more control over, we force it to adhere to our abstractions and shape systems to be more legible, which has had extreme successes and failures throughout the industrial world.
 One thing that I have pondered about in the past is whether authoritarianism ever could work.
 In theory, if we had a perfect omnipotent being that knew all, it should be able to devise a more perfect and efficient system than what free market forces could devise, since there is no information delay or imperfections.
 Perhaps in a world with the extensive data mining and tracking we have today, the Soviets would have fared much better.
-To the hypothetical idea of creating an AI that can plan and direct economies, I wonder if it is feasible or whether there will always be detrimental edge cases that the model doesn't generalize well on.
-Regardless, it'll be as heartless as any state has been when it comes to realities that it does not considers.">}}
+To the hypothetical idea of creating an AI that can plan and direct economies, I wonder if it is feasible or whether there will always be some critical component missing.
+Regardless, it'll be as heartless as any state when it comes to realities that it does not considers.">}}

 {{< book
     title="The Innovators"
     author="Walter Isaacson"
     special=""
     description="I've read plenty of books about the history of technology and silicon valley, but this one has been by far the most extensive and complete.
 One beauty of learning things is that you see how many things are connected.
 This book added on to that.
 For instance, I already knew about the history of Fairchild Semiconductor, but I somehow missed the huge connection that Noyce also founded Intel as well.
 What a glaring gap in my knowledge now resolved.
-I liked the chronological order of this book, from Babbage to modern day, as a lot of these stories that I've heard were individual instances and this book showed the connections from the flow of time.">}}
+I liked the chronological order of this book, from Babbage to modern day, as a lot of these stories that I've heard were individual instances and this book showed the connections across the flow of time.">}}

 {{< book
     title="Industrial Society And Its Future"
     author="Ted Kaczynski"
     special=""
     description="This is a very interesting book which covers a broad set of ideas similar to Seeing Like A State, Huxley's Brave New World, Nietzsche's Thus Spoke Zarathustra, and Bostrom's Superintelligence.
-Most of his commentary on contemporary society is true (especially interesting is his commentary on the insatiable character of left-wing movements) but the conclusion he draws is bizarre.
+Most of his commentary on contemporary society is true, but the conclusion he draws is just wrong.
 Yes, technology is great, it has reduced the burden of man and has drastically increased the quality of life for billions of people.
-It has also alienated man from their natural state, caused mass societal and environmental problems, and has arguably reduced humans to gears in a system, with that system restricting freedom and turning out lives Kafkaesque with rules imposed on us and our individuality consistently stripped away.
-However, the solution is to not eradicate 95% of the human race and nuke us back to the Stone Age, as his solution must inevitably cause.
+Yes, it has also alienated man from their natural state, caused mass societal and environmental problems, and has arguably reduced humans to gears in a system, with that system restricting freedom and turning out lives Kafkaesque with rules imposed on us and our individuality consistently stripped away.
+The solution is to not eradicate 95% of the human race and nuke us back to the Stone Age, as his solution must inevitably cause.
 If mankind has shown one specialty, it is innovating and having the capabilities to dig itself out of its own holes it inevitably creates by the unintended side effects of progress.
-Progress is just the motif of humanity and trying to create a world where it is limited is a fools errand, even if it wasn't a terrible idea from the offset.
-One striking curiosity is how the anti-human Unabomber worldview has become fashionable amongst those exact same over-socialized elites Kaczynski laments about in his work.
-Hopefully, the future will shine fortune on those who want to take humanity to the stars than those who desire to revert it to the yesteryears wherein for most of man, life is nasty, brutish, and short.">}}
+One striking curiosity is how the anti-human and anti-growth Unabomber worldview has become fashionable amongst those exact same over-socialized elites Kaczynski laments about in his work.
+Hopefully, the future will shine fortune on those who want to take humanity to the stars than those who desire to revert it to the yesteryears wherein life was nasty, brutish, and short.">}}

 {{< book
     title="The Founders"
     author="Jimmy Soni"
     special="true"
-    description="This was a good book that covered the history of PayPal and all the members that eventually became known as the PayPal Mafia, but this got the special blue tag because of the last chapter.
+    description="This was a good book that covered the history of PayPal and all the members that eventually became known as the PayPal Mafia.
+This got the special blue tag because of the last chapter.
 That was completely out of left field and pushed this book over the edge.
 This guy also wrote the Claude Shannon book below, great author in general.">}}

 {{< book
     title="The Cathedral & The Bazaar"